Verizon to Offer Apple One Subscription for Eligible Plans Alongside Launch of iPhone 14

 Getting More with Less

-Receiving Apple One is a great perk to drive-in new customers, or for those looking to upgrade their iPhone.
+Receiving Apple One is a great perk to drive in new customers, or for those looking to upgrade their iPhone.
 In addition to the seemingly-endless content Apple likes to add to Apple TV+, there’s also a wealth of games on Apple Arcade.

 Of course, if you have an interest in Apple Music, I like to make recommendations on what to listen to every once and awhile.